afkummer/brkga-mp-ipr-hhcrsp-2021/README.md

 ## Automatic parameter setting through irace

 The `brkga` command is highly parameterized, requiring a large human effort to manually set a good choice of values.
-Instead, we use the [irace](https://github.com/MLopez-Ibanez/irace) tool to automatically choose a effective parameter setting to the problem automatically.
+Instead, we use the [irace](https://github.com/MLopez-Ibanez/irace) tool to automatically choose an effective parameter setting to the problem automatically.
 All the files you need to run your own automatic algorithm configuration experiment is inside the [aac-irace](aac-irace/) directory.
 We already run such experiment, and our output is available in the [aac-aac-irace/run-march14](aac-aac-irace/run-march14/) directory.

 ## Output logs of our experiment